- Written by

 Cameras

-• Sliders: You can map sliders to MIDI and OSC controls, which are also of the slider type.
+• Sliders: Mappable to MIDI and OSC controls of the slider type.

-• Triggers: You can map triggers to your audience through the Twitch Extension or to MIDI & OSC controls that are also triggers (buttons).
+• Triggers: Mappable to your audience via the Twitch Extension or to MIDI & OSC controls functioning as trigger buttons.

-• Toggles: You can map toggles to MIDI & OSC controls that trigger buttons.
+• Toggles: Mappable to MIDI & OSC trigger buttons.

 Here you can preview, switch and map the prev/next buttons.